-As it attracts players from the UK and Europe, it’s able to guarantee a minimum jackpot payout of €2 million.
+As it attracts players from the UK and Europe, it can guarantee a minimum jackpot payout of €2 million.

-However, the prize fund can also rollover indefinitely where’s there’s no winner.
+However, the prize fund can also rollover indefinitely where there’s no winner.
 So, in theory, there’s no restriction on the amount that you can eventually land by matching six numbers.

 The biggest ever jackpot was €18.9 million.
 They paid it out to a syndicate of 16 workers from the Dan Morrissey quarry in June 2008.